JEROME ROBINSON DIVERSITY AWARD

 The award is named to honor the memory of Jerome Robinson, a Black scholar who dedicated his life to researching and elevating the profile of Los Angeles Architect Robert Kennard.
 You can learn about Jerome and his research via text and audio from this episode of the University of Southern California’s Save As podcast.

-The award supplements travel expenses for in-person attendance of the annual AASL Conference for a BIPOC student or recent graduate in the fields of either librarianship or architecture and showing a strong interest in some combination of the two.
+The award supplements travel expenses for in-person attendance of the annual AASL Conference for a BIPOC student or recent graduate in the fields of either librarianship or architecture, with a strong interest in some combination of the two.

 The winner will receive a stipend of $750 to defray travel expenses for in-person attendance, complimentary registration for the conference, and a one-year student membership to AASL.